 - Search around for a licensed Insolvency Practitioner (IP), like ourselves.
 You are then to appoint them to assist you through the procedure.
 They will require financial documents and information, so have these prepared.

 - The IP can then hold a creditors meeting, where all members involved vote on whether winding-up of the company should go ahead.
 For the approval of the winding up, at least 75% of members, by value, must vote in favour.
-Alternatively, the more convenient procedure is for a written resolution to be signed and returned by shareholders.
+Alternatively, s more convenient procedure is for a written resolution to be signed and returned by shareholders.
 Again, 75% must be in favour.

 - Once the winding up resolution has passed, the IP can take control of the company.
 They have the job to turn all assets into cash so that proceeds can be distributed amongst creditors.

 Perhaps your company is not facing financial difficulties.
 However, you still wish it to be liquidated so you can release cash tied up in it.
 In scenarios like this, a Members Voluntary Liquidation (MVL) is the correct procedure.

 - Assess if your company has net assets over £25,000.
 If the worth is less, a strike off may be cheaper.